 If a permit is lost, missing, or stolen, the permit holder shall immediately complete a “Lost Permit Report” (available online at: LoneStar.edu/Parking) and forward the form to the Parking Services by mail, e-mail, or fax 281.618.7139.
 The first replacement is free of charge.
 A second replacement permit will be issued for a $10.00 administrative fee.
 The permit holder will sign a form stating the permit was lost/stolen and acknowledge any vehicle displaying the lost/stolen permit on campus will be eligible for impound.

 The registered permit holder is responsible for any citations issued to their permit (i.e. loaned or sold).

 All college campus parking facilities are marked according to color zone and/or signage.
 Operators must adhere to these designations:

-D. Visitors are permitted to park in designated visitor or student parking areas.
+Visitors are permitted to park in designated visitor spaces without a permit or student parking.

 Lone Star College System parking garages are located at our LSC-Montgomery and LSC-University Park campuses.
 These garages are open to faculty, staff, students and visitors.
 The garage may close to the public during special events.

 3. Parked Where Prohibited

 4. Improper Display of Parking Permit